CA to loosen reopening tier requirements as more vaccines reach vulnerable areas

 SACRAMENTO, Calif. -- California will begin setting aside 40% of all vaccine doses for people who live in the most vulnerable neighborhoods in an effort to inoculate people most at risk from the coronavirus and get the state's economy open more quickly.

-The doses will be spread out among 400 ZIP codes with about 8 million people eligible for shots, said Dr. Mark Ghaly, the state's health ahd human services secretary.
-Many of the neighborhoods are concentrated in Los Angeles County and the Central Valley, which have had among the highest rates of infection.
+The doses will be spread among 400 ZIP codes where there are about 8 million people eligible for shots, said Dr. Mark Ghaly, the state's health and human services secretary.
+Many of the neighborhoods are concentrated in Los Angeles County and the central valley, which have had among the highest rates of infection.
 The areas are considered most vulnerable based on metrics such as household income, education level, housing status and access to transportation.

-"With vaccines still scarce, we must target vaccines strategically to maximally reduce transmission, protect our healthcare delivery system and save lives," Ghaly said in a briefing Thursday.

-Once 2 million vaccine doses are given out in those neighborhoods, the state will make it easier for counties to move through reopening tiers that dictate business and school reopenings.
+Ghaly said the goal is to cut transmission rates and reopen the state's economy.

+"As we achieve higher levels of vaccine in the hardest hit communities, we feel more confident that more and more activities across the state can occur," he said in a briefing Thursday.

 RELATED: All youth sports, indoor and outdoor, allowed to resume immediately in California

 Right now, a county can move from the most restrictive purple tier to the lower red tier based on several metrics, including having seven or fewer new COVID cases per 100,000 people per day over a period of several weeks.
-That metric will change to 10 new cases or fewer.
-In the red tier, businesses such as restaurants and gyms can open for indoor services at limited capacity.
+Now, that will shift to 10 new cases or fewer, allowing businesses such as restaurants and gyms to reopen at limited capacity.

 Also in the red tier, schools that want to access new state funding must provide in-person learning for students in transitional kindergarten through grade 6 and at least one grade each in middle and high school.

-Gov. Gavin Newsom has called equity the state's "North Star."
-Yet community health clinics focused on serving low-income and vulnerable Californians say they haven't been getting enough doses.

-The changes mark a fresh round of twists in California's vaccination and reopening plans.
-People 65 and over, farmworkers, educators and emergency service workers are also eligible for shots.

 More counties have already been moving into the red tier as caseloads, hospitalizations and deaths drop.
-The state's average 2.2% test positivity rate over 7 days is a record low.
+The state's average 2.2% test positivity rate over seven days is a record low.

-Officials are making it easier to move through reopening tiers, arguing the likelihood of widespread transmission that can overwhelm hospitals will decrease as more people are vaccinated.
+Officials argue that easing reopening restrictions makes sense since the likelihood of widespread transmission that can overwhelm hospitals will decrease as more people are vaccinated.
 That's particularly true as the most vulnerable populations that are more likely to get seriously ill receive the shots.

 While race and ethnicity are not explicit factors in designating vaccinations, the 400 vulnerable ZIP codes overlap heavily with neighborhoods with higher populations of Blacks, Latinos and Asian and Pacific Islanders, officials said.